-Problem-based learning can be referred to as an approach that enables learners to learn in the context of a real problem.
-A problem-based approach develops the problem solving skills of the participants while giving them insights into their current knowledge and the knowledge they need to develop.
+Have you heard the term ‘problem-based learning’ and do you want to know how can it help you to create better learning experiences?
+If so, let me tell you that problem- based learning can be referred to as an approach that enables learners learn in the context of a real problem.
+In simple words, a problem-based approach provides learners a real life task without any fear of consequences.
+This approach develops the problem solving skills of participants while giving them insights into their current knowledge and the knowledge they need to develop.

 - b) Learning happens in small groups.